Light Therapy for Acne and Wrinkles

 The Bottom Line

-As far as treating acne, in-office dermatologist administered LED treatments are worth considering if other topical medications haven’t worked.
-Just keep in mind that skin-care products with benzoyl peroxide, salicylic acid, and tretinoin (a prescription-only topical medication), along with other medical options are the first lines of defense.
-The Paula’s Choice Research Team feels strongly that given the expense and that many health insurance plans do not cover LED treatments, they are next to last in line for dealing with acne (with the absolute last resort options being oral hormone blockers or oral isotretinoin, formerly sold under the brand name
+As far as treating acne, in-office dermatologist administered LED treatments are worth considering if other topical medications haven’t worked, or before you see a dermatologist you can try one of the at-home LED devices for acne.
+Just keep in mind that skin-care products with benzoyl peroxide, salicylic acid, and tretinoin (a prescription-only topical medication), along with other medical options are the preferred first lines of defense.

-For anti-aging, LED therapy is an option when performed in-office, but just like when used for treating acne, light therapy will never replace a solid skin-care routine (and daily use of sunscreen, cloudy or sunny)!
+For anti-aging, LED therapy is an option when performed in-office or with the right handheld devices for home use, but just like when used for treating acne, light therapy will never replace a great skin-care routine (and daily use of sunscreen, whether the forecast is cloudy or sunny)!
 At best, they are a complement, and at worst you won’t see results and will feel as though you’ve wasted your time and money.
-Given the expense, consider saving up for treatments that actually have been shown to provide better anti-aging results, such as laser treatments like Fraxel or Ulthera or light-emitting treatments such as Intense Pulsed Light (IPL).

 Back to top